Spectral Analysis of Causal Dynamical Triangulations via Finite Element Method: Introduction to Finite Element Methods for spectral analysis

 \section{Introduction to Finite Element Methods for spectral analysis}

-As already mentioned, one of the main reasons that advocate the introduction of an alternative method for approximating the LB spectrum is that a faithful correspondence between the spectrum of the Laplace matrix of the graph dual to a triangulation and its true Laplace-Beltrami spectrum requires the simplexes to be equilateral.
-For instance, this prevents us from using the dual graph formalism in order to obtain reliable estimates of the true LB spectrum on full CDT triangulations.
-As we will extensively discuss in the following, a bonus coming from the use of the method that we are going to introduce is that, unlike dual graph methods, it is possible to set up an iterative procedure~(Section~\ref{subsec:refinement}) whose convergence to the true spectrum of the LB operator is guaranteed by standard theoretical results in literature.
+As apparent from the discussion in the previous section, one reason that drove us to introduce an alternative method to approximate the LB spectrum is that a faithful correspondence between the spectrum of the Laplace matrix of the graph dual to a triangulation and its exact Laplace-Beltrami spectrum requires, at least, the simplices to be regular, which is not the case for full CDT triangulations, where generic values of the parameter $\Delta$ encode the asymmetry between spacelike and timelike links in the Euclidean space.